Developer Overview

 Gathering the Results

-page in the player directory.
+When the SCORM course is properly exited, the player will navigate to a blank offline-results.html page in the player directory.
 This page is the key to getting the data for the next launch and syncing with Engine.
-The LocalStorage of this page will contain two items: configurationJs
+The LocalStorage of this page will contain two items: configurationJs contains the updated Player Configuration data that you need to launch again, and the runtimeXml is the data that you need to sync back with Engine.

 Syncing With Engine

-endpoint to send the runtimeXML back to Engine for processing.
+You use the /player/results endpoint to send the runtimeXML back to Engine for processing.
 Here is an example of the JSON body for this POST:

 curl --location --request POST 'https://[your.engine.instance]/api/v2/player/results' \ --header 'engineTenantName: default' \